ManuFerHi/SiDi-FPGA/Cores/Computer/Mistery/Readme.md

 Put the core.rbf and the TOS as tos.img to the SD-Card.
 TOS/hard disc/floppy images are selectable in the OSD (F12).

-The core needs at least firmware version 20190819.
+Please use last firmware release.

 ## Current issues/limitations: